Underwood-Inc/rituals/resourcepack/README.md

-# Totem Rituals - Resource Pack
+# Ritualsource Pack

-This resource pack provides custom visuals for the Totem Rituals datapack.
+This resource pack provides custom visuals for the Ritualsack.

 ## What It Includes